cristianstoichin/proposals/dark_mist_proposal.md

 **🔥 Live Demo - Available Now:**
 - **Platform:** https://admin.short-ly.net/login
 - **Credentials:** Can provide demo account immediately
-- **Test It:** Upload files, see Bedrock processing, experience the UI
+- **Test It:** Upload documents, see Bedrock summarization, experience the UI
 - **Mobile:** Try it on your phone to see responsive design

 **GitHub Repository:**